20 mins read

 - Project owner: The owner commissions and finances the project.
 They make high-level decisions regarding budgeting, bidding, technologies, scope, and more.

-- Project Manager: The PM, often referred to as the owner’s representative, is considered the leader of the project and is responsible for its overall planning, execution, and closure.
+- Project Manager (PM): The construction project manager, also referred to as the owner’s representative, is considered the leader of the project and is responsible for its overall planning, execution, and closure.
 Among its many responsibilities, the PM is in charge of estimating and negotiating costs, formulating a budget, managing scheduling, communicating with stakeholders, and much more.

-- Construction Manager (CM): The CM reports directly to the PM and oversees daily operations on the construction site during the building process, ensuring safety and productivity in all works.
+- Construction Manager (CM): The construction manager reports directly to the PM and oversees daily operations on the construction sites, ensuring safety and productivity in all work.
 They also advise the owner about the quality of materials to be procured, cost estimations, planning, and more.

 - General contractor (GC): The GC provides the materials, equipment, and labor required to complete the project and generally manages the subcontractors and other onsite personnel.
 They differ from construction managers because their role starts after the design phase is finalized and construction begins.

-- Contract Administrator: As its name suggests, the contract administrator manages all contract-related aspects.
+- Contract Manager: As its name suggests, the construction contracts manager oversees all contract-related aspects.
 They oversee procurement, review, and negotiate deals with contractors and subcontractors, as well as track any changes or claims to the contract.
 They collaborate with the owner, the PM, and the CM to ensure that contracts meet legal requirements and are accurately executed.

 We briefly discussed the different functions of construction management earlier in the post.
 Now, we’ll discuss the project manager’s role in more detail, as it is the most crucial player in the process.